MindMySelf/BoriWebpage/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) TODO -->

-This is a CMS project for private people to
+This is a CMS project to create a website for private people to create profile pages for themself and public it in this website.
+Alongside with that this application is also for people who want to search in the profile pages and want to have an easier experience in finding his/her ideal professional.
+Users can create accounts for themself and through that they will be able to save their favourite pages to make the future revisits easier.

 <a href="#readme-top">:top:</a>

-### Built With
+## Built With

 * [![React][React.js]][React-url]
 * [![TypeScript][typescript]][Typescipt-url]